f3d-app/f3d/.github/ISSUE_TEMPLATE/new_release.md

 Webassembly testing protocol:

 - Clone https://github.com/f3d-app/f3d-website
-- Replace the current `f3d` version by the last RC available and run the website locally to check the web viewer:
+- Replace the current `f3d` version by the last RC available and run the website locally to check the web viewer
+- Make sure to check for broken anchor in the npm output

 ```bash
 npm uninstall f3d